lysmarine/lysmarine_gen/README.md

 # Contributors & Testers

 If you don't know where to start.
 Fixing a typo can be enough, There also some issues in the bug tracker marked as 'good first issue'.
 If something bother you or you would like to add a feature.
 Plz open an issue before making a Pull Request.

-Im friendly to first time contributors, if you are not sure what in mean to contribute to an opensource software or github scare you.
-Message me on facebook <https://fb.me.com/lysmarineOS/> (I speak english and french).
+I'm friendly to first time contributors, if you are not sure what in mean to contribute to an opensource software or github scare you.
+Message me on facebook <https://fb.me.com/lysmarineOS/> (I speak English and French).

 # License

 Lysmarine scripts are distributed under GPLv3 Copyright © 2020 Frederic Guilbault